1. Who is eligible for the program?

 3. Is a special authorization required for Mifegymiso?

-No. A patient only requires a prescription from a physician and a valid Medicare card in order for the Program to cover the cost of Mifegymiso.
+No. A patient only requires a prescription and a valid Medicare card in order for the Program to cover the cost of Mifegymiso.

 4. Is there a copayment?